ejfox/website2/content/blog/nypd-ccrb-complaint-clusters.md

 AND [CCRB Allegation Disposition] IS NOT 'Unfounded')
 ```

-Which gives us a slightly more manageable **65,401** rows.
+Which gives us a slightly more manageable *65,401 rows*.
 We'll save these results off as a .csv for further analysis.

 I had to do some funky stuff[^4] to fix the dates in SQLite, but once I did that, it was easy to filter by the date column.